baendlorel/theme-switch/README.md

 ### Overview

 A beautiful and interactive theme switcher component built with pure HTML and CSS.
 Features smooth animations, decorative elements, and an intuitive moon/sun toggle design.

+**Every style starts with kasukabetsumugi- to avoid conflicts with existing styles**.
+You can change it to your preferred naming convention as needed.

 ### ✨ Features